You will receive your fall schedule at the Virtual Summer Orientation events held in late June/early July.

 Professors draw on the principles of the liberal arts by challenging you to think deeply about what you are learning and to write and speak persuasively.
 No matter what their major, Concordia students become lifelong learners with the intellectual depth and agility they need to thrive in any circumstance.

 If you have specific concerns about your schedule, it is very important to tell someone.
 We want to help!
-If it is during the summer months, please complete this brief Summer Registration Follow-Up Questions form.
-If it is during Fall Orientation, either meet with your faculty advisor or visit the Registrar’s Office as soon as possible so we can visit with you about other course options or possibilities.
+If it is during the summer months, please email firstname.lastname@example.org.
+If it is during Fall Orientation, either meet with your faculty advisor or visit the Registrar’s Office a soon as possible so we can visit with you about other course options or possibilities.

 A second semester proficiency (considered “112” level course; i.e., SPAN 112) or any language level above “112” within a world language is one of the Core Curriculum requirements.